raghav2130/Enigma/README.md

 # Encryption Mechanism

-Firat of all all enigma is a simple electrical circuit. when we press a key, Electricity flows though it to the light bulb
+Firat of all enigma is a simple electrical circuit. when we press a key, Electricity flows though it to the light bulb

 so lets say press a key, current goes to the plugboard,